bhstark2/latency/report.md

 boost until they reach an equal fraction.
 This *flow-queuing* mechanism is generally also implemented with an AQM algorithm acting on each queue.
-The most common of such implementations is the fq_codel algorithm [@fq_codel], other impmentations use the same scheduler with another AQM, such as cobalt [@cake] or PIE [@fq_pie].
+The most common of such implementations is the fq_codel algorithm [@fq_codel], other implementations use the same scheduler with another AQM, such as cobalt [@cake] or PIE [@fq_pie].

 #### Coupling queues with AQMs